nicktehrany/website/website/content/IN4150 Distributed Algorithms Notes/Stabilization.md

 #### A Stabilizing Stop-and-Wait Datalink Algorithm

 For every message a process sends, it waits for an acknowledgment before sending the next message.
 This is done by keeping a counter, which is sent along the message and incremented on receive and compared to the local send counter that is incremented on sending a new message (when the receive counter is greater or equal to the send counter).
+In essence every message has a message number and each process maintains a counter and sends the message number along with the message and waits for the response with that message number before sending any more messages.
+The system is in a legal state if all counters (in the sender, receiver, and the message) are the same.

 #### Non-Stabilizing Sliding-Window Datalink Algorithm